-If you are reading off paper notes, fold down your paper margins.
+If you are reading paper notes, fold down your paper margins.
 Try to eliminate as much white space as you can, by making the piece of paper as small as possible without cutting off the text.
 That way your eyes won’t have to work so hard at locating the text on the page.

 You can also use words and how they appear on the page as a visual guide to keep your place when you look up to address the camera lens.
-Simply search ahead to a word in the text – lock on to it and note its position on the page before lifting your eyes to speak.
-Using this “lock on technique” will help you return to the exact place on the page when you want to continue reading.
+Simply search ahead to a word in the text, lock on to it, and note its position on the page with your thumb before lifting your eyes to speak.

 Find a reading style that is lively and engaging without sounding contrived or “put on”.
 If you have a voice like a late night radio DJ that’s great, but if not, don’t try to pretend that you do.
 You don’t want to come across as being hammy and contrived.
 Nor do you want to have to keep putting your “fake voice” on wherever your viewers see or meet with you in the flesh.

 Use your own natural voice, but do your best through regular practice to make the best use of your vocal range and emotional tone.

 Let me know if you have a burning question or if you want to request a topic for me to cover?
 I’m always listening!